 The Corgi’s breed line is said to be one of the oldest, dating back to 1200 B.C.
 His forefathers traveled to England from Europe with their masters, who settled in Wales in the United Kingdom.
 Over time, they created the Corgi through breeding with their short-legged herding dogs, likely to be the Finnish Spitz, with local dogs.
 The Corgi was born, and the rest is history.

 Traditionally a herding dog, he is still utilized as such.
 But he is now more commonly found in family homes entertaining everyone.
 There are two distinct Corgi breeds, the Pembroke and the Cardigan.
 The Pembroke is the newer of the two, and they are very similar.
-There are just a few subtle differences between them.
+The Cardigan Corgi is older but less popular.
+There are just a few subtle differences between the two.
 It is not known when they came to America, but what we do know is that we love them very much.

 The Dachshund originates from Germany.
 And when translated to their mother tongue, their name means ‘badger dog.’
 They were created to hunt badgers and other smaller vermin.
 Their long bodies, pointy muzzle, and long, sharp, shovel-like paws meant he was perfect for digging into burrows.
 One of the best exterminators around, you can be sure you won’t have a rat problem with this guy around.